Pion Phenomenology from the Thermal Soft-Wall Model of Holographic QCD: Pion-Baryon Coupling Constants at Finite Temperature

 Here $\Gamma^5 = -i \gamma^5$ is the fifth Dirac matrix corresponding to $AdS$ spacetime.
 The interaction terms here involve gauge fields, bulk scalars and nucleons. $g_Y$ denotes the Yukawa coupling.
 Notice that this Lagrangian takes the same form as the zero temperature case, but now with a $T$-dependence in the fields \cite{Ahn}.

-Next, a Kaluza-Klein (KK) expansion is performed for the transverse four-dimensional components of the AdS bulk (pion) field $P(x, r, T)$.
+Next, a Kaluza-Klein (KK) expansion is performed for the transverse four-dimensional components of the AdS bulk pion field $P(x, r, T)$.
 In the unitary gauge, the thermal pion is identified with its lowest KK mode

-where $c_\pi$ is a normalization constant, and $P_0 (x)$ is the Kaluza-Klein (KK) $n = 0$ mode dual to scalar pion.
-The function $f_0(r, T)$ is the extra-dimensional temperature-dependent wave function ( or profile function) of the pion.
+where $c_\pi$ is a normalization constant, and $P_0 (x)$ is the Kaluza-Klein (KK) $n = 0$ mode dual to the pseudoscalar pion.
+The function $f_0(r, T)$ is the extra-dimensional temperature-dependent wave function (or profile function) of the pion.
 This mode of the KK expansion (that is, the ground state $n=0$) governs the low-energy effective dynamics.
+We also include the following (parity-invariant) temperature-dependent magnetic gauge coupling in the bulk to the minimal gauge interaction as follows: